radiac/django-tagulous/docs/views.rst

     itself, in order to filter the tags which will be returned.

     It returns an ``HttpResponse`` with content type ``application/json``.
-The response content is a JSON-encoded object with one key, ``results``, which is a list of tags.
+The response content is a JSON-encoded object with two keys: ``options``, a list of tags, and ``more``, a boolean indicating whether another page is available.

 ``response = autocomplete_login(request, tag_model)``